siddarthmurugan/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 ## Velocity Diagram Scale: 10 m/s = 100 mm (say)

-## In the velocity diagram, mark point C to represent the fixed point, so its velocity is zero.
+## 1.In the velocity diagram, mark point C to represent the fixed point, so its velocity is zero.

-## From c, draw vector cb = 100 mm perpendicular to crank CB (taken from the configuration diagram).
+## 2.From c, draw vector cb = 100 mm perpendicular to crank CB (taken from the configuration diagram).

-## Through b, draw a line perpendicular to link BA from the configuration diagram.
+## 3.Through b, draw a line perpendicular to link BA from the configuration diagram.

-## From c, draw a horizontal line to intersect the line drawn from b at point a.
+## 4.From c, draw a horizontal line to intersect the line drawn from b at point a.

-## Join c–a and b–a to complete the velocity diagram.
+## 5.Join c–a and b–a to complete the velocity diagram.

 ![image](https://github.com/Sellakumar1987/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/assets/113594316/23ca1772-5a92-4b8b-a8bc-e149da33d297)